 Yes.
-If both parties agree in writing, or the court, the court may refer a divorce case to mediation.
+If both parties agree in writing, or by order of the court, the court may refer a divorce case to mediation.
 Texas Family Code 6.602(a).

 At what point in the divorce or custody process do we have to go to mediation?
 Do we have to file suit first?

-Do both parties have to abide by the mediated settlement in a divorce?
+Do both parties have to abide by the mediated settlement agreement in a divorce?

 What if the court orders mediation for my divorce and I do not want to go?

-I am afraid of my ex—do I have to go to mediation?
+I am afraid of my ex-spouse–do I have to go to mediation?

 If there has been a proven history of family violence or you fear for your safety, you may not be required to attend mediation.

-If you have been ordered to mediation, you will want to file a written objection to mediation on the basis of family violence, at any time prior to the final mediation.
+If you have been ordered to mediation, you should file a written objection to mediation on the basis of family violence at any time prior to the final mediation.
 Once an objection is filed, the suit cannot be referred to mediation, unless the opposing party requests a hearing to oppose your objection.
 If a hearing is held and there is not enough evidence to support your claim of family violence, mediation will be held.